scikit-beam/scikit-beam/doc/development/testguide.rst

 They also support the use of an MD5 hash to get a specific version of a data file.
-This hash can be obtained prior to submitting a file to the scikit-beam data server by using the `~scikit-beam.utils.data.compute_hash` function on a local copy of the file.
+This hash can be obtained prior to submitting a file to the scikit-beam data server by using the :func:`~scikit-beam.utils.data.compute_hash` function on a local copy of the file.

 Tests that may retrieve remote data should be marked with the